This post is written in light of Mental Health Awareness Month.

 I'm also completely unable to cook for myself.
 Once every three months I get the urge to cook eggs for breakfast.
 I whip out that frying pan and I try to think of anything but eggs so that when I'm done cooking them, the sight won't make me want to throw up.

-I don't make dinners in our house.
+I don't make dinners in my house.
 If I try, this is what happens: I look in the freezer and see a quiche.
 I love quiche!
 Heat up the oven, prep quiche.
 Thinking about it, quiche isn't actually the most appetizing thing on the planet.
 But it's edible.
 I can do this.
 Stick quiche into oven. <Some time later...> Retrieve quiche.
 Stare at it disdainfully.
-Serve husband.
 Serve self.
 Pick at quiche.
 Shudder.
 Manage to eat down a whole slice.
 Have an upset stomach all night and next morning.

 It doesn't make sense.
 I know it's in my head, because ordinarily (if someone else makes it), I love quiche.
 And yet I can't overcome my distaste by force of will.
 My stomach and intestines and everything else will revolt, violently.
 They will refuse to work properly, no matter how diligent I am at eating my no-thank-you-bites and trying to overcome my mental issues.